 Over the past three years, forty individuals have received industry-recognized training in the urban forestry and landscaping trades through this innovative collaboration with regional employer-partners and the City of Baltimore.
 Some alumni have gone onto opportunities region-wide, while others have stepped up into salaried leadership positions on our field operations team.
 Neighborhood Foresters have a crucial part to play in our organization as we continue to increase the rate of tree-planting and establishment citywide.

-Cities that have a robust, equitably-distributed network of trees are equipped with an invaluable infrastructure that helps to make them cooler, more livable, and more resilient to the effects of global climate change.
-When thought of as an economic driver, planting and maintaining trees – along with managing existing forest patches and green park spaces – can form the basis of a 21st-century sustainable civil service sector.
+Cities that have a robust, equitably-distributed network of trees are equipped with valuable infrastructure that helps to make them cooler, more livable, and more resilient to the effects of global climate change.
+When centered as an economic driver, planting and maintaining trees, along with managing existing forest patches and green spaces, can serve as the basis of a 21st-century civil service sector.

 All of us at the Baltimore Tree Trust are guided by this vision of our city’s future and are privileged everyday to work towards this promise.